mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 ## Background
 ### Why cloud storage?
 When you work alone on a small project, you probably don't think too hard about data storage.
-Maybe you have a few CSVs in the same folder as your Jupyter Notebook or R scripts, or if you're fancy they're backed up to a hard drive.
+Maybe you have a few CSVs in the same folder as your Jupyter Notebook or R scripts.
+Hopefully everything's backed up to a hard drive.

 But what happens when you want to add someone to your project?
 It doesn't make sense to take turns using your laptop.
-You could copy the data to their laptop, but what if one of you accidentally modifies their copy (leading to ugly arguments where everyone thinks they're right), or what if there's more data than can fit on your teammate's hard drive?
-It's also a lot of trust to hand over all the data right away $-$ what if they leave, taking everything with them to share with competitors or malicious actors?
+You could copy the data to their laptop, but what if there's more data than can fit on your teammate's computer?
+It's also a lot of trust to hand over all the data right away $-$ what if this new person leaves, taking everything with them to share with competitors or malicious actors?

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/single_source.png" alt="Sharing data in the cloud">

 Cloud storage is designed to address these issues.
 As with Dropbox or Google Drive, you can simply send data through a link: "click _here_ to access the database."
+This data can be made read-only, with fine-tuned access rules $-$ if your teammate turns out to be a spy from the competition, you can instantly turn those links you shared into error messages the next time they try to fetch the data.<sup>[[1]](#1-why-cloud-storage)</sup>

-But you can also turn this cloud data into a **single source of truth:** the data at the end of that link you both have is the real thing if there's ever a disagreement.
-This data can be made read-only, and we can use [**SDKs** (software development kits)](https://www.ibm.com/cloud/blog/sdk-vs-api) to access the data straight from our code.
+We can use [**SDKs** (software development kits)](https://www.ibm.com/cloud/blog/sdk-vs-api) to access the data straight from our code, which is critical for scaling any application beyond a tiny handful of users.

-We can fine-tune the access to the data $-$ if your teammate turns out to be a spy from the competition, you can instantly turn those links you shared into error messages the next time they try to fetch the data.<sup>[[1]](#why-cloud-storage)</sup> And as long as your internet connection is reliable, you should be able to access the data at any time $-$ AWS, for example, guarantees an uptime of [99.9%](https://aws.amazon.com/s3/sla/), [99.99%](https://aws.amazon.com/compute/sla/), or [99.999%](https://aws.amazon.com/blogs/publicsector/achieving-five-nines-cloud-justice-public-safety/) depending on your application.
-(For justice and public safety customers, for example, AWS guarantees it will be unavailable less than 315 seconds per year.)
+And as long as your internet connection is reliable, you should be able to access the data at any time $-$ AWS, for example, guarantees an uptime of [99.9%](https://aws.amazon.com/s3/sla/), [99.99%](https://aws.amazon.com/dynamodb/sla/), or [99.999%](https://aws.amazon.com/blogs/publicsector/achieving-five-nines-cloud-justice-public-safety/) depending on your application.
+(For justice and public safety customers, for example, AWS guarantees it will be unavailable fewer than 315 seconds per year.)

 ### Types of data
-So we see that it's useful to store data in the cloud so it's a secure, highly-available, single source of truth.
+So we see that it's useful to store data in the cloud so it's secure, accessible by code, and highly-available.
 But "data" is a broad term $-$ is it raw videos and text transcripts?
 Is it a user profile and activity logs?
 Is it Python and R scripts?
-Is it CSVs and Excel files?
+Is it all screenshots of Excel?

+We _could_ throw all our files into a big Dropbox folder, with photos mixing with config files and CSVs.
+As long as you know the filename containing the data you're looking for, Dropbox will fetch the file when requested.
+This works ok $-$ unless the file contains only the data you want and nothing else, you'll need to then extract the data you want $-$ but the real issue is when you _don't_ know exactly what you're looking for.

-We _could_ throw all our data into a big, disorganized Dropbox folder, with photos brushing shoulders with config files and text files.
-But as our data grows, _the way we store our data_ will determine whether our applications can support 100 users or 100 million.
-And as we'll see, the optimal way to access a particular type of data will strongly depend on how it's _formatted_.
+Because we often need to _search_ for data that matches some criteria, **_the way we organize our data_ will determine whether our applications can support 100 users or 100 million as our data grows.** And as we'll see, the optimal way to access a particular type of data will strongly depend on how it's _formatted_.

 This format, i.e., _structured_, _semi-structured_, or _unstructured_, refers to how the data is organized within the file.
 "Structured" is the tabular data you're likely familiar with, often where one row is one sample and each column is a feature of that sample.
 Semi-structured data includes [JSON](https://www.w3schools.com/js/js_json_intro.asp), [XML](https://www.w3.org/standards/xml/core), and [HTML](https://en.wikipedia.org/wiki/HTML), where the data is organized by usually can't be neatly fit into columns and rows.